-Privacy Mode is a feature available for Teams and Warp customers that disables the physical displays on the Windows 10 host to offer privacy to the user who is joining through Parsec.
+Privacy Mode is a feature available for Teams and Warp customers that disables the physical displays on the host computer to offer privacy to the user who is joining through Parsec.
 The host computer also goes to the lock screen when the last guest disconnects.

 Keep in mind that normally you need to join the computer using the same account as the host for the feature to work.
 The exception is that this isn't necessary for Team customers using Team Computers.